I love business planning!

 Business Model Generation: A Handbook for Visionaries, Game Changers, and Challengers is a great book to start brainstorming different business models or looking at different income streams.

-Great for quick future scenarios thinking in a group – for your own design or crafts business, but potentially also when working with clients who want to develop a new product or service.
+It’s great for a quick session of future scenario thinking in a group – for your own design or crafts business, but potentially also when working with clients who want to develop a new product or service.

 It helped me to understand what business models actually are, and how the web and internet are really changing the way we do business and how we make money.
 The ideas in this book where the starting point to develop and test the business model and new income streams for The Design Trust.

-It breaks down different aspects of your business, and then shows you how interconnected these segments need to be to make the overall business work successfully.
+It breaks down the different parts of your business, and then shows you how interconnected these segments need to be to make the overall business work successfully.
+The 9 building blocks of the Business Model Canvas are:

 - who are your customers?